gadossey/content-ops-starter/content/pages/index.md

       type: TitleBlock
       styles:
         self:
-          textSize: lg:text-3xl md:text-2xl sm:text-xl
+          textSize: 'lg:text-3xl md:text-2xl sm:text-xl'
     subtitle: Get in Touch
-    text: |-
+    text: >-
       Have any questions or want to learn more about our initiatives?
 Reach out to us using the form below.
     media:
       fields:
         - name: name